Contact Us

-The 8D methodology is a type of problem solving that is similar to the DMAIC approach utilized by Six Sigma.
+The 8D problem solving methodology is similar to the DMAIC approach utilized by Six Sigma.
 Of note, 8D is a shortened form of the original name, ‘8 Disciplines’.

 The 8D’s are: